-In order to set the credentials of another process, a process must have sufficient privilege to change its user and group ids to those specified according to the rules laid out in setuid(2) and it must have sufficient privilege to control the target process.
+To set the credentials of another process, a process must have sufficient privilege to change its user and group ids to those specified according to the rules laid out in setuid(2) and it must have sufficient privilege to control the target process.

 These proc tools stop their target processes while inspecting them and reporting the results: pfiles, pldd, and pstack.
 A process can do nothing while it is stopped.
 Thus, for example, if the X server is inspected by one of these proc tools running in a window under the X server's control, the whole window system can become deadlocked because the proc tool would be attempting to print its results to a window that cannot be refreshed.
-Logging in from from another system using rlogin(1) and killing the offending proc tool would clear up the deadlock in this case.
+Logging in from another system using ssh(1) and killing the offending proc tool would clear up the deadlock in this case.

 Caution should be exercised when using the –F flag.
 Imposing two controlling processes on one victim process can lead to chaos.
 Safety is assured only if the primary controlling process, typically a debugger, has stopped the victim process and the primary controlling process is doing nothing at the moment of application of the proc tool in question.